aeristhy/Discord-Webhook/README.md

 # Discord Webhooks Guide

-This serves as a tutorial on how to send using [Discord](https://discordapp.com) Webhook on [Postman](https://www.getpostman.com)
+This serves as a tutorial on how to send a webhook on [Discord](https://discordapp.com) using [Postman](https://www.getpostman.com).
-Fist, you need to install [Postman](https://www.getpostman.com) on your PC.
+First you need to install [Postman](https://www.getpostman.com) on your PC.
 Available for Windows, Linux and MacOS.

 ![picture alt](https://i.imgur.com/5LQgpb3.jpg "Screenshot")